cljfx/cljfx/README.md

 #### No local mutable state

-One thing that is easy to do in react/reagent, but actually complects things, is local mutable state: every component can have it's own mutable state that lives independently from overall app state.
+One thing that is easy to do in react/reagent, but actually complects things, is local mutable state: every component can have its own mutable state that lives independently of overall app state.
 This makes reasoning about state of the app harder: you need to take lots of small pieces into account.
 Another problem is this state is unreliable, because it is only here when a component is here.
-And if it gets recreated, for example, after closing some panel it resides in and reopening it back, this state will be lost.
+If it gets recreated, for example, after closing some panel it resides in and reopening it back, this state will be lost.
 Sometimes we want this behavior, sometimes we don't, and it's possible to choose whether this